 (5) For the purposes of subsection (4)(e) a person is a carer of a patient if the person assists in the health care of the patient on a full-time or part-time basis, whether or not the person is paid for providing that assistance.

+[Section 14 amended: No. 27 of 2019 s.
+176.]

 15. Offences relating to manufacture and supply of Schedule 5 and Schedule 6 poisons

 (1) A person who manufactures or supplies a Schedule 5 or 6 poison commits an offence unless the person does so —